berwyn/GameExperiment/README.md

 Q: `What graphics pipeline do you use?`

+A: DirectX 12 for Windows, Metal for macOS, and Vulkan for both Windows and Linux.
-A: DirectX 11 on Windows and OpenGL 3.2 on OSX.
-Eventually, I might look and using DirectX 12 or Vulkan (respectively), but for now that's entirely too low-level for my skillset.
+Eventually, I might look into OGL ES or Vulkan for Android or Metal for iOS, But mobile targets aren't part of my agenda currently

 Q: `What scripting engine are you using?`